 It can also help to speak with other clients who have purchased from the same breeder or similar breeders.
 Breeding practices can differ between sellers, so it is in your best interest to make sure you’re dealing with someone reputable.

 - See Also: How To Tell The Age Of A Parakeet

 Male and female parakeets can be hard to tell apart if you haven’t kept your bird for very long, but there are some key differences between the two.
 The best way is by checking its cere – the patch of bright feathers on top of a parakeet’s beak.
 If it’s blue, the chances are that you have a male; if it’s pink, you’re looking at a female!

-Moving forward, you shouldn’t be worried about your parakeet’s gender – especially if you have a mixed flock!
-They are highly social creatures who thrive off interaction with other birds, meaning that they’ll be happier and healthier if both males and females are in the same area.
+Moving forward, you shouldn’t be worried about your parakeet’s sex – especially if you have a mixed flock!
+They are highly social creatures that thrive off interaction with other birds, meaning that they’ll be happier and healthier if both males and females are in the same area.